DEFRA/ffc-development-guide/standards/documentation.md

 ## Documentation Location
 Documentation will be stored in the same source code repository as the product it supports.

-FFC developments will mostly be that of an open source microservices ecosystem.
+FFC developments will mostly be within an open source microservices ecosystem.
 Each microservice will have its own repository and its own documentation.

 ## Readme
 A readme file must exist in every repo in markdown format (.md).
 It must include the following **if** they apply: